Strømsgodset Toppfotball

-After five years in the second tier, the economic situation had become a problem for the club, almost bringing it to bankruptcy in 2005.
-However, local investors saved the club, and this was the start of the second successful period.
-The club was promoted to Tippeligaen, won the Norwegian cup in 2010, and gradually grew into one of the best teams in Norway.
-A 2nd place in 2012 was followed by another championship in 2013, the club's second league title.
+By 2005, financial troubles almost led to bankruptcy.
+However, local investors stepped in, sparking a new era of success.
+Strømsgodset returned to Tippeligaen, won the Norwegian Cup in 2010, and steadily improved.
+After finishing second in 2012, they secured their second league title in 2013.

 Home ground

-Strømsgodset Toppfotball play their home games at Marienlyst Stadion.
+Strømsgodset Toppfotball play their home games at Marienlyst Stadium.
 The stadium has been rebuilt several times, most recently with a new south end ("Klokkesvingen") in 2014.
 There, safe standing (rail seats) was installed, which increased the capacity to 8,935 in matches where standing supporters are allowed.
 Safe standing has also been installed in the north end.
 When an all-seating stadium is required, the capacity is 8,060.

 Record attendance for the club is 16,687 against Rosenborg BK in 1969.
 However, local rivals Mjøndalen holds the all-time record from a Cup semi final tie versus Viking in 1949, by approximately another thousand.